rodrigo-cl-porto/User-Defined-Functions/docs/en/vba/TableHasQuery.md

 # [`TableHasQuery`](/src/vba/TableHasQuery.vba)

-Checks whether a ListObject (Excel table) has an associated QueryTable.
+Checks if a ListObject (Excel table) has an associated QueryTable.

 ## Syntax